adamharrison/lite-xl-android/README.md

 3. Set `$LITEXL_PLUGINS` to a space separated list of all the plugins you'd like to bundle into this android build.

 Then do `./build.sh -g` to produce a debug build.
 Or `./build.sh` to produce a `lite-xl.apk` in the main directory.

+## Releases

+Release APKs are available for armv7a, arm64-v8a, x86, x86_64 android.
+These are debug APKs, because they are not signed.

+I may eventually get an android developer account to sign things.